Questions? We're always open. 📞

 Spot Factoring vs. Contract Factoring

-Spot factoring lets you factor individual invoices on an as-needed basis — no ongoing commitment.
-Contract factoring requires you to factor a minimum volume over a set period (usually 6-12 months) in exchange for lower rates.
-Spot factoring offers maximum flexibility; contract factoring offers better pricing.
+Spot factoring gives you the freedom to factor individual invoices only when needed, with no long-term obligation.
+In contrast, contract factoring binds you to factor a set minimum volume over a period (typically 6-12 months) in return for better rates.
+Spot factoring provides the most flexibility, whereas contract factoring offers more competitive pricing.

 Notification vs. Non-Notification Factoring